Zinabuf/GCIM/README.md

 AIC: 124.57
 ~~~

-To evaluate the **reverse direction of causation**, re-analyze the same dataset by switching the roles of the exposure and outcome variables.
+<div align="justify">To evaluate the **reverse direction of causation**, re-analyze the same dataset by switching the roles of the exposure and outcome variables.
 This means treating the previously defined outcome variable as the new exposure, and the previous exposure variables as the new outcome.
 Rearrange the data using the same structure and formatting approach used for the proposed causal directions, ensuring consistency across analyses.
-The only difference should be the reassignment of variable roles.
+The only difference should be the reassignment of variable roles.</div>

 For GWAS analyses, the data should be prepared like